-Your car.
-It may feel like a safe place – perhaps even your own little bubble full of comforts and mod cons – but opportunistic criminals won’t see it that way.
+Your car - a safe place – with your own home comforts and mod cons - but opportunistic criminals often see them as easy pickings

--Never leave the keys in the ignition: a prime example is when paying for petrol or warming your car on an icy day.
+-Never leave the keys in the ignition: eg when paying for petrol or warming your car on an icy day.

 -Think about where you’re parking.
-Use a well-lit, secure car park rather than a dark alley.
-Also, think about your personal safety when returning to your car.
+Use a well-lit, secure car park.

--Don’t leave anything– CDs, cheque books, even an old coat – on show inside as they may be tempting for thieves.
+-Don’t leave anything on show – CDs, cheque books, even an old coat on show inside as they may be tempting for thieves.

--With satnavs in particular, make sure you not only remove the device from view but also its cradle – and don’t forget to wipe away any telltale sucker marks on the windscreen, too.
+-With satnavs in particular, make sure you remove the device from view including its cradle.

 -Consider investing and using an alarm as a deterrent.

 Parking your car - at home & away